 The Board has not granted any awards under the Amended Equity Plan subject to stockholder approval of this Proposal 2.
-The Compensation Committee has full discretion (and, if delegated by the Board, as described above under "Summary of the Amended Equity Plan - Administration," such other committee of the Board has discretion to the extent of such delegation) to determine the shares subject to awards to be granted to participants under the Amended result, future benefits or amounts that would be received under the Amended Equity Plan are not determinable at this time.
+The Compensation Committee has full discretion (and, if delegated by the Board, as described above under "Summary of the Amended Equity Plan - Administration," such other committee of the Board has discretion to the extent of such delegation) to determine the shares subject to awards to be granted to participants under the Amended Equity Plan, subject to the limits described above under "Summary of the Amended Equity Plan - Individual and Non-Employee Director Limits."
+As a result, future benefits or amounts that would be received under the Amended Equity Plan are not determinable at this time.
 The closing price per share of our Common Stock on March 4, 2015 was \$45.18.